xycjscs/radiomics-risk-analysis/README.md

 This file contains all seletected features and its corresponding coefficients to calculate scros.

 ## nomo.cvs
-It contains time, features, radscors to do survical analysis with the nomogram0208.R..bin tool.
+It contains time, features, radscores to do survical analysis with the nomogram0208.R..bin tool.

 ## nomogram0208.R..bin
-It is used to perform survaival analysis, generate nomograms, and prpedict for new patiens.
+It is used to perform survaival analysis, generate nomograms, and predict for new patiens.